Local Deer Campaigns

 Please contact firstname.lastname@example.org if you’d like your local deer campaign page listed above.

-When a local public officials says the New Jersey Division of Fish and Wildlife (NJDFW) has not approved a nonlethal plan, that means fertility control.
+When a local public official said the New Jersey Division of Fish and Wildlife (NJDFW) has not approved a nonlethal plan for deer, that means fertility control.
+And they’d be right.
 NJDFW hasn’t approved fertility control in over ten years.

-Towns do not need NJDFW approval for nonlethal deer conflict and impact management strategies recommended by experts in the field.
+But towns do not need NJDFW approval for other nonlethal deer conflict and impact management strategies that are recommended by experts in the field.
 APLNJ’s Frequently Asked Questions addresses these methods and answers your questions.
 Also see tips below.

 The white-tailed deer is a persecuted species, harassed and killed throughout most of New Jersey.
-By definition, what is occurring is a massacre.
 The situation is so bad, and so unacceptable, that many people say the sight of a white-tail family saddens them, because they know the animals will perish by razor-tipped arrow or shotgun.
 This, when poll after poll demonstrates that the pubic prefers nonlethal mitigation.